Issue 001 Live

 ~$70M

-Torq (in our stack) extends from SOC automation into AppSec orchestration.
+Torq extends from SOC automation into AppSec orchestration.
 Jit brings the developer-side workflow piece.
-This is the autonomous-action layer we already pitch — now with a left-shift story attached.
+The autonomous-action layer of the modern security stack — now with a left-shift story attached.
 STACK → CALCALIST

 Zscaler